-Method: The HoverMatt SPU and the HoverSling® Repositioning Sheet were tested on two low air loss support surfaces.
+Method: HoverMatt products tested on two low air loss support surfaces.
 This test uses a metal thermodynamic rigid cushion loading indenter (TRCLI) to deliver temperature, load and moisture in the form of water vapor to the support surface.
 The indenter-support surface interface conditions are monitored by temperature and humidity sensors.

-Results: With the use of the HoverMatt SPU and the HoverSling Repositioning Sheet, there is no clinically significant difference between the performance of the control and the HoverMatt SPU and Repositioning Sheet in either temperature or relative humidity.
+Results: HoverMatt products demonstrate no clinically significant difference between the performance of the control and the HoverMatt products in either temperature or relative humidity.